ItalianSquirel/ItalianSquirel.com/_posts/2023-08-17-bambu-labs-painting.md

 ---
 ---

-### Painting Flat Surfaces using the AMS Paint Tool for Bambu Labs 3D Printers

 These instructions will guide you through the process of preparing and painting flat surfaces using the AMS Paint Tool for Bambu Labs 3D Printers.

 ### Prerequisites: